 Australia’s heritage population is partly descended from convicts sent from England and Ireland.
 It’s no secret.
 We brag about it!
-Two of my own ancestors were convicts, a man and a woman, and they married each other.
-I don’t know what crimes they committed but I can only assume they were sexual in nature.

 And we cheerfully assume that this convict stain which we’re so proud of has contributed to our culture, making us egalitarian, anti-authoritarian, cheeky, unserious.
 And yes, there are aspects of that.